Momentum-Team-17/momentum-team-17.github.io/_posts/2023-02-13-welcome-phase-2.md

 In class and for homework, we will work on the exercises from Google's Python course.

 - [Link](https://classroom.github.com/a/ZQpTyX8s) to accept assignment
+- Goal for Tuesday morning:
+  - complete the exercises in `string1.py` and `string2.py` in the `basic` directory.

 ## 🔖 Reference Material